HomeMain content starts here, tab to start navigating

 Friuli-Venezia Giulia is a sub-alpine region in northeast Italy.
-Friuli is a region steeped in tradition nestled at the foot of the Carnic and Julian Alps and bordered by Austria, Slovenia, and the Adriatic Sea, it is a region of immense cultural blending, geographical diversity, and idyllic beauty.
-It is a region steeped in tradition and rich in natural resources; a place where its people have a deep connection with the land and an intense understanding of the relationship between food and wine.
+Steeped in tradition, nestled at the foot of the Carnic and Julian Alps and bordered by Austria, Slovenia, and the Adriatic Sea, it is a region of immense cultural blending, geographical diversity, and idyllic beauty.

-Another tradition is the neighborhood Frasca.
-Historically found throughout Friuli, Frascas were friendly and informal gathering places, a destination for farmers, friends, and families to share a meal and a bottle of wine.
+A huge part of the Friulano food tradition is the neighborhood, Frasca.
+Historically found throughout Friuli, Frasca's were friendly and informal gathering places, a destination for farmers, friends, and families to share a meal and a bottle of wine.
 Identified by a tree branch hanging over a doorway portal, they were a symbol of local farm cuisine, wine, and warm hospitality.
 As the harvest came to a close, the branch would wither and change colors to indicate the end of the season.
-The Frascas would then close their doors until the next harvest season.
+The Frascas would then close their doors until the next year.